-Courses in Disability Studies are taught by the Texas Center for Disability Studies; these courses have been offered through the School of Social Work since 2010.
-These core courses provide a foundation for Disability Studies.
+Courses in Critical Disability Studies are taught by the Texas Center for Disability Studies; these courses have been offered through the School of Social Work since 2010.
+These core courses provide a foundation for Critical Disability Studies.

 This web-based course provides an overview of disability policy.
 Topics include the history of the disability rights movement, relevant federal and state legislation, legal and ethical issues, services and supports through federal and state programs, the political economy of disability, and disability culture, advocacy, and leadership issues.

 Introduction to Disability Studies: The Social Construction of Disability (CDI 355.1)